 Golden leaves spread out in front of me everywhere.
 This bendy old tree really had character.

-As I walked further up the hill and deeper into the woods the carpet of golden leaves were more breathtaking than ground level.
-Straying off the normal path brings so much beauty.
+As I walked further up the hill and deeper into the woods, the carpet of golden leaves were more breathtaking than at ground level.
+Straying off the normal path brings so much beauty and surprise.

-The sound of the wind blowing through the trees made me feel happy.
+The sound of the wind blowing around and through the trees made me feel happy.
+It’s a strange feeling within me that’s hard to explain.
 It was raining autumn leaves.

 I was pleased to hear that eventually the land will return back to its natural state.
 Perhaps our future generations will never know the quarry existed.